Erdogan tells Turks to buy plunging lira as Trump doubles metals tariffs

 “If there is anyone who has dollars or gold under their pillows, they should go exchange it for liras at our banks.
 This is a national, domestic battle,” he told a crowd in the northeastern city of Bayburt.
 “This will be my people’s response to those who have waged an economic war against us.”

-The lira TRYTOM=D3, which has lost a third of its value this year, fell on his comments and was trading at around 6.05 to the dollar after he spoke, nearly 9 percent weaker on the day.
-"The dollar cannot block our path.
-Don't worry," Erdogan assured the crowd.
+The lira, which has lost a third of its value this year, fell on his comments and was trading at around 6.05 to the dollar after he spoke, nearly 9 percent weaker on the day.
+“The dollar cannot block our path.
+Don’t worry,” Erdogan assured the crowd.

 That is unlikely to mollify investors who are also worried by a growing dispute with the United States.
 The NATO allies are at odds over the detention in Turkey of U.S. evangelical pastor Andrew Brunson on terrorism charges.